DevExpress/devextreme-demos/JSDemos/Demos/ButtonGroup/Overview/description.md

-**ButtonGroup** is a widget that displays a set of toggleable buttons and allows a user to select one or several of them.
-This demo illustrates how to configure the widget to enable single and multiple selection.
+**ButtonGroup** is a component that displays a set of toggleable buttons and allows a user to select one or several of them.
+This demo illustrates how to configure the component to enable single and multiple selection.